National Heritage Church Window Collection

 Late medieval stained-glass is relatively common.
 It includes two of the grandest windows ever made.
 One is the 14th century Great East Window at Gloucester Cathedral (extract above), which was the biggest in the world when it was installed.
 The other is the 15th century Great East Window at York Minster, which became the largest medieval window in the world and remains so.
 It has recently been restored to its sparkling best in one of the biggest conservation projects ever undertaken.
 Both these windows are in.

-Presaging events 150 years later, one of the earliest enamelled windows in Britain is the 1533 Jesse Tree at St Dyfnog, Llanrhaeadr.
+Presaging production techniques 150 years later, one of the earliest enamelled windows in Britain is the 1533 Jesse Tree at St Dyfnog, Llanrhaeadr.
 Glass expert Mostyn Lewis reckons it is the most beautiful window in Wales.
 It is in.

-Llanrhaeadr was one of the last windows installed before Britain's suffered a stained-glass apocalypse.
-It started with England's abbey windows being destroyed during the Dissolution of the Monasteries.
-Soon after, nearly all of Scotland's stained glass was destroyed during the Scottish Reformation.
-Stained glass was then banned in Scotland until the mid-19th century.
-Most of England and Wales's church windows were destroyed by puritan iconoclasts during the reign of Edward IV.
-A hundred years on, much of that which survived was destroyed during the English Civil War.
+Llanrhaeadr was one of the last windows installed before Britain suffered the mass destruction of church windows during the English Reformation, the Scottish Reformation and the English Civil War.
+No new stained glass was installed in Scotland until the mid-19th century.
 English puritans prevented stained-glass being made or installed in England and Wales until the Restoration, by which time the skills to make it had died out.

 European style enamelled plain glass worked reasonably well for small eye-level windows, but it lacked the vibrancy, luminescence and grandeur of medieval glass.
 In the first half of the 19th century, Thomas Willement, who is often referred to as the 'Father of Victorian stained-glass', researched and re-discovered the techniques used to create medieval stained-glass.